rochus-keller/LeanQt/Readme.md

 1. Download https://github.com/rochus-keller/BUSY/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "build".
 1. Open a command line in the build directory and type `cc *.c -O2 -lm -O2 -o lua` or `cl /O2 /MD /Fe:lua.exe *.c` depending on whether you are on a Unix or Windows machine; wait a few seconds until the Lua executable is built.
 1. Now type `./lua build.lua ../Oberon` (or `lua build.lua ../Oberon` on Windows); wait a few minutes until the OBXMC executable is built; you find it in the output subdirectory.

+### How to build the Oberon+ IDE with LeanQt

+1. Create a new directory; we call it the root directory here
+1. Download https://github.com/rochus-keller/Oberon/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "Oberon".
+1. Download https://github.com/rochus-keller/PeLib/archive/refs/heads/OBX.zip and unpack it to the root directory; rename the resulting directory to "PeLib".
+1. Download https://github.com/rochus-keller/MonoTools/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "MonoTools".
+1. Download https://github.com/rochus-keller/GuiTools/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "GuiTools".
+1. Download https://github.com/rochus-keller/LeanQt/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "LeanQt".
+1. Download https://github.com/rochus-keller/BUSY/archive/refs/heads/master.zip and unpack it to the root directory; rename the resulting directory to "build".
+1. Open a command line in the build directory and type `cc *.c -O2 -lm -O2 -o lua` or `cl /O2 /MD /Fe:lua.exe *.c` depending on whether you are on a Unix or Windows machine; wait a few seconds until the Lua executable is built.
+1. Now type `./lua build.lua ../Oberon -T ide` (or `lua build.lua ../Oberon -T ide` on Windows); wait until the ObxIDE executable is built; you find it in the output subdirectory.

 ### BUSY moc support